KAAZamapiloT/Knight/docs/DevLog.md

 ##  Notes
 - `spdlog` requires UTF-8; all sources must be compiled with `/utf-8`.
-- `APIENTRY` redefinition warning resolved by checking `glad.h` inclusion order ó should be handled centrally.
+- `APIENTRY` redefinition warning resolved by checking `glad.h` inclusion order ‚Äî should be handled centrally.

 ---